 Begging is a cute dog trick that is moderately easy to train a dog to do.
+If you don't like the idea of "begging," you can think of this as training your dog to "sit pretty," or sit with their hind legs on the ground and their front paws up in the air.
 With a little patience on your part, your dog will soon be sitting up to beg on command.

 What You Need

-Have a handful of your dog's favorite treats ready when you begin training him to beg.
+You'll need to have some uninterrupted time and patience.
+Make sure your dog is not distracted, has recently eaten, and gone to the bathroom.
+Have a handful of your dog's favorite treats ready when you begin training it to beg.
 If you are clicker training, have your clicker handy, too.

 Here's How to Do It

-- Start training a dog to do this dog trick by asking him to sit.
+- Start training a dog to do this dog trick by asking it to sit.
 If your dog isn't able to sit on command, go back and work on the sit command before moving on to step 2.
+Once your dog is able to sit on command, proceed with step 2.

-- With your dog in a sitting position, hold a treat at his nose, and give him the command "beg."
+- With your dog in a sitting position, hold a treat at its nose, and give your pooch the command "beg."

-- As your dog reaches to take the treat in his mouth, slowly raise the treat over his head so that he'll have to reach up to get it.
-Pull it up until he is sitting on his hind end with his paws off the floor, and held in front of him in the begging position.
+- As your dog reaches to take the treat in its mouth, slowly raise the treat over its head so that your dog will have to reach up to get it.
+Pull it up until the dog is sitting on their hind end with the front paws off the floor and held in front in the begging position.

-- As soon as your dog is in the begging position, tell him "good" or click your clicker, and give him a treat.
+- As soon as your dog is in the begging position, tell your dog "good" or click your clicker, and give it a treat.

 - Repeat these steps several times each day for short training sessions.
 It won't be long until your dog is begging on command.